 Tampa Bay Rays

 They're...good??
 Like really good??
 Maybe great??
-We're only about a quarter of the way through the MLB season, but as it stands the Rays are 28-13.
+We're only about a quarter of the way through the MLB season, but as it stands the Rays are 29-14.
 That puts them in 1st place in AL East, a division that includes the World Series runner up Toronto Blue Jays, the perpetually great New York Yankees, and the big spending Boston Red Sox.
+That record also puts them 1st in the AL, and 2nd in the entire MLB (behind only the Atlanta Braves).

 PGA Tour